rohit-vaswani/coding-interview-preparation/readme.md

-# Golden rules
+# Golden rules for Problem solving
+1. Be clear with the input and output of the given/written  methods.
-1. Always complete the flow first with the help of helper functions and interface methods
+2. Complete the flow first with the help of helper functions and interface methods.
-2. Be clear with the input and output of the given/written  methods
-3. Heapify is the BEST solution to find the MAX/MIN and to do in-place sorting in n*log(n)
-4. If you have to break the loop or continue the loop, never prefer .reduce
-5. Bucket sort should be used to perform the lookup in an efficient manner.
-6. Always identify the case first.
-Handle them one-by-one.
-This makes the problem easy. [e.g: lodash-set]
-7. When dealing with the manipulation on array/objects, prefer putting comment as intermediate expected output.
-Helps better visualising the problem.
+3. To better approach the problem
+ - For Iterative problems, write passes of the execution. []
+ - For Manipulation problems, Either put comments against each step for better visualisation. []
+ - For Recursive problems, Identify the base case and non-base-case. []
+ - For Complex problems, Identify the DS to be used to solve it. []
+ - For Logical/Sequential problems, Divide the problems into parts/cases, tackle them one by one with helper functions. [merge-identical-API-calls]

 ## Recursive approach